 Mahanirvana Tantra - Chapter Index

+Tithe Tantras are a collection of esoteric rituals and specialized knowledge which are derived from various Tantric scriptures and teacher traditions.
+They require the active supervision and guidance of qualified teachers and the use of mind and body for the attainment of certain spiritual and material aims. he methods of Tantra are unconventional.
+Hence, a lot of secrecy is associated with it.
 Certain forms of tantra aim to use the positive energies of the mind and body while some rely upon the negative energies to achieve these ends.
-There are many misgivings about the tantras because they allow a wider freedom to the practitioners in seeking self realization, including the use of questionable means and substances.
+There are many misgivings about the Tantras because they allow a wider freedom to the practitioners in seeking self realization, including the use of questionable means and substances.
+Jayaram V

 Suggestions for Further Reading